lcnetdev/verso/README.md

 `DB_URL`: The MongoDB connection string if `DB_STORAGE=mongodb`.
 Format is `mongodb://[user:password@]host[:port]/db`.

+`AUTH`: Default false, if set to true authorization is enabled.

 You can configure these variables using a `.env` file in the root directory of the application.
 For example:

 ```
 # Environment variables
+AUTH=true
 DB_STORAGE=mongodb
-DB_URL=mongodb://localhost:27017/test
+DB_URL=mongodb://localhost:27017/bf
 ```

+The variables have been included in [lcnetdev/verso/blob/master/ecosystem.config.js](ecosystem.config.js), the default environment is `file`.
+To start mongo, use `npm run mongo`.

 ### Running _Verso_

 TL;DR: `npm start`.

-The first time you start _Verso_, you will be prompted to create an `admin` user.
+The first time you start _Verso_ with authorization enabled, you will be prompted to create an `admin` user.
 This user can be used to create and manage other users (see [Authentication and authorization](#authentication-and-authorization) below for more details).
+See above for creating an .env file.
 For example:

 ```
+$ cat .env
+AUTH=true
+DB_STORAGE=mongodb
+DB_URL=mongodb://127.0.0.1:27017/bf

-$ npm start
+$ npm run dev

-> verso@2.0.0-SNAPSHOT start /opt/bibliomata/verso
+> verso@1.0.0 start /opt/bibliomata/verso
 > node .

 /opt/bibliomata/verso/data/profiles not found!